eclipse-threadx/getting-started/README.md

 **Build Status:** A GitHub workflow building on Windows & Linux.

-**Device Lab Status:** A DevOps pipeline running on actual hardware in the lab.
+**Device Lab Status:** A DevOps pipeline running on physical hardware in the lab.

 ## Device Plug and Play Models